jt-schmidt/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 2:  Summary Statistics on Suspension Coils

+Question:
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+Answer:

 ## Deliverable 3:  T-Test on Suspension Coils

 ## Deliverable 4:  Study Comparing MechaCar to Competition